Tutorials & Courses

 Upcoming

-- Full-day online course, part 3 of From Zero to Multi-Node GPU Programming, date in spring 2025 TBA
+- Full-day online course, part 3 of From Zero to Multi-Node GPU Programming, March 26, 2025 (in collaboration with NHR@TUD)

 Past